-Name Age (as of April 1, 2015) Business Experience, Other Directorships and Qualifications Director Since Annual Meeting at Which the Present Term Expires Committee.
-Ms. O Hara also serves on the Board of Trustees of TIAA-CREF, where she is on the Investment Committee, the Nominating Committee and she chairs the Diversified Business Committee.
-Ms. O Hara is an accomplished academic and has been nominated to serve on the board because of her extensive understanding of the financial services industry and in-depth corporate governance, compensation and financial reporting experience through her other board responsibilities.
-Peter A. Schmidt-Fellner 58 Mr. Schmidt-Fellner has served as our Chief Investment Officer since our inception in 2004.
+Name Maureen P. O Hara (3)(4) Age (as of April 6, 2016) 62 Business Experience, Other Directorships and Qualifications Ms. O Hara is the Robert W. Purcell Professor of Finance at the Johnson Graduate School of Management, Cornell University, where she joined the faculty in 1979.
+Ms. O Hara serves on the Board of Trustees of TIAA-CREF, where she is on the Investment Committee, the Audit Committee and Risk Committee.
+She was previously a Director of Investment Technology Group, Inc. Director Since 2006 Annual Meeting at Which the Present Term Expires 2016 Ms. O Hara is an accomplished academic and has been nominated to serve on the board because of her extensive understanding of the financial services industry and in-depth corporate governance, compensation and financial reporting experience through her other board responsibilities.
+Peter A. Schmidt-Fellner 59 Mr. Schmidt-Fellner has served as our Chief Investment Officer since our inception in 2004.
 From 1993 to 2003, he was employed at JPMorgan Securities, Inc. and several of its subsidiaries and predecessor institutions where, during his tenure, he was responsible for High Yield Bond Sales, Trading and Research and Loan Trading and Co-Head of High Yield Bond Capital Markets.
-2006 2015 A seasoned financial services professional, Mr. Schmidt-Fellner has been nominated to serve on the board because of his deep credit and risk management skills and extensive industry background, including his seven years of experience as a founding member and CIO of the Company.
-Richard E. Thornburgh(1) 61 Mr. Thornburgh has been Vice Chairman of Corsair Capital LLC, an 2006 2015 investment firm, since February 2006.
+2006 2016 A seasoned financial services professional, Mr. Schmidt-Fellner has been nominated to serve on the board because of his deep credit and risk management skills and extensive industry background, including his seven years of experience as a founding member and

+CIO of the Company.

+Richard E. Thornburgh (1)

+Mr. Thornburgh was Vice Chairman of Corsair Capital LLC, an investment firm, from February 2006 until he stepped down in December 2015.
+He currently serves as a member of Corsair s private equity investment committee.
 From 1976 until December 2005, Mr. Thornburgh held management positions at the Credit Suisse Group and its various subsidiaries and predecessor institutions, most recently as Executive Vice Chairman of Credit Suisse First Boston and member of the Executive Board of Credit Suisse Group.
-He currently serves on the Board of Directors of the Credit Suisse Group and is on its Risk, Audit and Executive Committees.
-Mr. Thornburgh is also currently a director at McGraw Hill Financial Inc. and Reynolds American Inc. He previously served on the Board of Directors of Dollar General Corporation and National City Corporation
+He currently serves as Vice Chairman of the Board of Directors of the Credit Suisse Group